Dining In/Fine Dining

 - Fills any vacancies for a host or participant.

 - Set the date and time for the dinner.

-- Choose 3 dates that work best for you in April, May, or June.
+- Choose 3 dates that work best for you in the Fall-September, October, or November.
+Winter-January, February & March.
+Spring-April, May, or June.

 - Notify guests via email and ask them to select dates they’re available.